 Women In Sustainable Employment (WISE) is a program designed to help single women who are heads of households find more sustainable employment and high-paying jobs to support their families.

-Women In Sustainable Employment is a groundbreaking program focused on finding high-paying jobs for women and teaching good money habits.
-Check out this program to help single moms get higher paying jobs. #CentSai #SinglemomInspiration #FinancialindependenceSponsored by the Center for Energy Workforce Development, the program introduces women to careers with high earning potential in the fields of energy and construction.
+Sponsored by the Center for Energy Workforce Development, the program introduces women to careers with high earning potential in the fields of energy and construction.
 Jobs in these sectors are traditionally male-dominated.
 Women participants often discover these careers for the first time at a WISE workshop.

-“Every day we would get phone calls from women, from anywhere in their mid- to late-20s and up to their 50s, saying ‘I work, but I’m not earning enough to make a living,’” recalls WISE Pathways founder Terri Burgess Sandu, now the Director of Workforce Development at Lorain County Community College
+“Every day we would get phone calls from women, from anywhere in their mid- to late-20s and up to their 50s, saying ‘I work, but I’m not earning enough to make a living,’” recalls WISE Pathways founder Terri Burgess Sandu, now the Director of Workforce Development at Lorain County Community College.

 “They would say ‘I’m willing to work with my hands, but I’m not sure what I want to do.’
 Those are very much the women we serve.”